-Mount Elbrus is generally accepted to be the highest mountain in Europe.
+Mount Elbrus is the highest mountain in Europe.

-Its summit is 18,510 feet (5,642 meters) above sea level and it is located in Russia.
-This makes it one of the Seven Summits, the highest peak on each of the seven continents.
-The mountain is covered with snow year-round and normally takes about a week to climb, which is short compared to the other Seven Summits.
+Its summit is 18,510 feet (5642 meters) above sea level and it is located in Russia.
+However the mountain itself - including the glaciers that run off it - are part of the European continental plate and that makes it one of the Seven Summits, the highest peak on each of the seven continents.

-However the definition of the seven summits depends on the definition of a continent and where it’s borders lie.
-For the mountaineering challenge to climb the Seven Summits there are two areas of dispute!
-One is whether the highest in Europe is Mount Elbrus or Mont Blanc according to the European continental plate; the second is whether Australia counts as a continent or whether all of Oceania should be used, in which case Puncak Jaya (Carstenz Pyramid) beats Mount Kosciusko.
+The definition of the seven summits has been contentious because of the definition of a continent.
+For the mountaineering challenge to climb the Seven Summits there have traditionally been two areas of dispute.
+One is whether the highest in Europe is Mount Elbrus or Mont Blanc, the second is whether the highest in Australasia is Mount Kosciusko in Australia or Puncak Jaya (Carstenz Pyramid) on Irian Jaya.

 Geological dispute over Mount Elbrus